vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Whiteboard design session/WDS trainer guide - Migrate EDW to Azure SQL Data Warehouse.md

     **Potential answer:**

     Azure SQL Data Warehouse uses Polybase to connect to the files stored in Azure Blob Storage or Azure Data Lake.
 This allows us to create external tables referencing the files stored there.
 HDInsight processes can dump data to these stores which can then be read by Azure SQL Data Warehouse.
-Data can also be integrated by Azure Data Factory*. *
+Data can also be integrated by Azure Data Factory.

 5. We would like to have the ability to archive data from the warehouse, but we cannot have data completely offline.